A loss adjuster is an insurance industry expert that investigates the cause of a claim and the costs needed to fix it.

 The loss adjuster needs as much information from you as possible.
 It's helpful to provide this before their visit.

-Find any receipts for items you’ve included in the claim and be honest and open with them when they ask questions.
+Find any receipts for items you’ve included in the claim and be honest with them when they ask questions.

 If possible, don’t clean any mess caused by the incident or throw away anything that was affected.
-But, if you must get rid of damaged items, such as spoiled food from a broken fridge or freezer, take photos of the items first.
+But, if you must get rid of damaged items, take photos of them first.

 If emergency work needs to be done, such as replacing broken windows or doors, inform your home insurance company upfront.
-In this case, take photos of the damage beforehand and keep the receipts for the work done.
+Again, take photos of the damage beforehand and keep the receipts for the work done.

 Can a loss adjuster's decision result in my claim being rejected?